The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

 \subsection{Performance factors for a particle-in-cell simulation}

 Factors that determine the performance of a typical particle-in-cell simulation are best explained using performance data from a sample run, as shown in Fig.~\ref{fig:pic_performance}.

-The performance measurements are plotted as a function of timestep executed.
-The thick jagged green, red and blue lines are all measures of the execution time for the particle push (including current deposition).
-The green curve gives the measurement from the fastest MPI process, the blue curve shows the slowest process, and the red line indicates the average time over all processes.
-While all measurements coincide in the beginning of the simulation, there is an increasing spread between slowest and fastest processes, while the average performance remains approximately constant.
+The performance measurements are plotted as a function of timestep.
+The thick jagged green, red, and blue lines are all measurements of the execution time for the particle push (including current deposition).
+The green curve gives the measurement from the fastest MPI process, the blue curve shows the slowest MPI process, and the red line indicates the average time over all processes.
+All measurements coincide in the beginning of the simulation.
+As the simulation runs there is an increasing spread between slowest and fastest processes, while the average performance remains approximately constant.
 The reason for this becomes clear when considering the number of particles on each process, which are plotted as the thin green, red, and blue lines.
 These data were rescaled to match the initial partitle push time.
-Initially the number of particles handled by each process are equal in this simulation, but they then debalance with some processes handling fewer than average, others handling more than average.
+Initially, the number of particles handled by each process are equal in this simulation, but they then become unbalanced with some processes handling fewer than average, others handling more than average.
 The average particle number itself of course remains constant.
-The cause for the divergent particle push performance is now clear: Particles move between MPI process boundaries, leaving some processes with more computational work in the particle pusher, and others with less.
+The cause for the divergent particle push performance is clear: Particles move between MPI process boundaries, leaving some processes with more computational work in the particle pusher, and others with less.

-In black, we plot the total time per timestep -- this number does not vary much between different processes, since at some point processes that finished their work faster still have to wait for others to finish before communication can be completed.
-The total time per timestep tracks the slowest process.
-While unfortunate, it is the weakest link that determines overall performance, and that is why an unbalanced simulation can slow down a run very substantially.
+In black we plot the total time per timestep -- this number does not vary much between different processes, since processes that finish their work faster still have to wait for others to finish before communication can be completed.
+As expected, the total time per timestep tracks the slowest process.
+While unfortunate, it is the weakest link that determines overall performance, and that is why an unbalanced simulation can slow down a run substantially.

 More can be learned from the data: Particle push time creeps up slightly until it suddenly falls back down to the expected level every 100 steps.
 That is because we sort particles by cell every 100 steps in this run -- processing particles in sorted order is more cache-friendly, since $\E$ and $\B$ fields used to find the Lorentz force will be reused for many particles in the same cell before the pusher moves on to the next cell.
 The cost of sorting can also be seen in the total time per timestep as the small spikes in total time (black) every 100 steps.
 Additionally, we see larger spikes in total time every 1000 steps.
 These are caused by performing I/O.